J&J Medical Connect

 AI-generated content may be incorrect.

-Abbreviations: ACR, American College of Rheumatology; BSA, body surface area; CRP, C-reactive protein; GUS, guselkumab; PASI, Psoriasis Area and Severity Index; PsA, psoriatic arthritis; Q4W, every 4 weeks; Q8W, every 8 weeks; SEC, secukinumab; TNFi, tumor necrosis factor inhibitors.
+Abbreviations: ACR, American College of Rheumatology; BSA, body surface area; CRP, C-reactive protein; GUS, guselkumab; PASI, Psoriasis Area and Severity Index; PsA, psoriatic arthritis; Q4W, every 4 weeks; Q8W, every 8 weeks; SEC, secukinumab; TNFi, tumor necrosis factor inhibitor.

 Note: In the primary analysis, characteristics adjusted for included prior use of TNFi, Disease Activity Score-28, number of tender joints, number of swollen joints, enthesitis status, and psoriasis (≥3% of BSA).
 A sensitivity analysis included characteristics matched and adjusted from the base case as well as sex, age, dactylitis, and PsA pain, where reported in the trials.
 In the scenario analysis, characteristics adjusted for included Disease Activity Score-28, number of tender joints, number of swollen joints, CRP >10 mg/L, enthesitis status, psoriasis (≥3% of BSA), and baseline PASI score (in patients with BSA ≥3%).